tekknolagi/tekknolagi.github.com/_posts/2026-05-07-partial-ssi.md

 Implicit in this "can we do it" is the assumption that your IR tracks data dependencies from use to corresponding def, but *not* from def to uses.
-Sea of Nodes, is an IR that tracks both directions
+Sea of Nodes (at least the [Simple](https://github.com/SeaOfNodes/Simple) implementation), is an IR that tracks both directions all the time for easier rewriting.
+Many IRs do not do this, so we will continue assuming that there's no "easy way out".

 JIT optimization of dynamic language compilers often adds synthetic `Guard` instructions to the IR that enforce pre-conditions.
 These guards allow